How to add and change a signature in Gmail (step-by-step guide)

 Important: The following methods won’t let you control signatures in Gmail for all users.
 For companywide Gmail signatures, try our Google Workspace email signature solution.

-How to add a basic signature in Gmail
+How to add a signature in Gmail (desktop & mobile)

-Open the Gmail mobile app and click "Settings" in the main menu.
+Open the Gmail mobile app and click the Menu icon.

 Choose the email address you wish to send from.